sanjay-ms8/hello-world/README.md

 # hello-world
-This is my first repository.
-I hope this will be a good beginning for my GitHub portfolio.
+-This is my first repository.
+- I hope this will be a good beginning for my GitHub portfolio.
+This repository was created to try and experiment how github works.
-I am a student at IISER Thiruvananthapuram.
+I am a beginner at Github and I hope this will help me learn about github.
-I love coding and I am trying enter a world of coders.